 ("Arrow" residing with the neighboring Hidden Trails Stables' horses)

 Raw, Washed, Dyed & Carded COOPWORTH Wool

-(I just had to throw this in…She's such a lovely young gal!)
+(I just had to throw this in…They're such great dogs!
+Out all Night...Asleep by Day)

 You may remember us from our Maryland Sheep & Wool Festival Booth: Barn 3 Space 1

 ……..all the colors of the rainbow and then some!

 In maintaining a more personal touch to our business, we prefer to take orders from you "the old-fashioned way"--by phone (304-897-6820) or email (email@example.com)!

 Recent Photo of our Coopworth Ewes in the Snow

 For more than 30 years, we have raised COOPWORTH SHEEP that genetically stem from New Zealand Registered CSSNZ Coopworths imported to the US in 1979.
 They produce twins and often triplets; large, lustrous, silky soft fleeces; and mild, succulent tasting lamb.

 The older 'sister' Anatolian LGD, "Little Sis", helping to rescue a lamb outside the barn in the snow!